REGENT COLLEGE ANNOUNCES NEW CONCENTRATION IN CHAPLAINCY FOR MDIV STUDENTS

 In order to complete this concentration, MDiv students must complete two units of CPE through one of the following local health authorities: Vancouver Coastal Health, Fraser Health, or Providence Health.
 Each unit will transfer to Regent for six credits, making a total of twelve transfer credits.
 These twelve transfer credits will take the place of Pastoral Care (APPL 564), Missional Leadership (APPL 615), Supervised Ministry A (APPL 693), and Supervised Ministry B (APPL 694).

-Visit our new Chaplaincy concentration page to learn more about Clinical Pastoral Education and application details.
+Visit our new Chaplaincy concentration page to learn more about Clinical Psychospiritual Education and application details.
 Reach out to one of the CPE contacts listed to learn more and stay on top of important deadlines!

 Curious to learn more about a career as a spiritual care practitioner?
 Visit the Canadian Association for Spiritual Care website.